dwhieb/dissertation/README.md

 In this repository, the converted corpus is located in the folder `data/English/OANC/data`.

+#### Converting the Corpus to JSON

+When scripting with JavaScript, I find it significantly easier to work with data in <abbr title='JavaScript Object Notation'>JSON</abbr> (JavaScript Object Notation) format rather than raw text files.
+JSON is a simple text format that is highly human-readable, and can be natively parsed by every major programming language.
+As such it has become the standard data interchange format for the modern web.
+More information about the JSON format can be found [here][JSON].
+More details about the use of JSON format for linguistic data can be found [here][Daffodil].

+To convert the OANC to JSON format, I wrote a small JavaScript script called `tags2dlx`, which converts linguistic texts tagged in MonoConc format (the word followed by an underscore and then the part-of-speech tag) to JSON.
+More specifically, it converts the text to a JSON format that adheres to the Data Format for Digital Linguistics (<abbr title='Data Format for Digital Linguistics'><Daffodil</abbr>), a standard for representing linguistic texts and other linguistic data in JSON.
+More information about the `tags2dlx` library and how to use it may be found [here][tags2dlx].
+More information about the Data Format for Digital Linguistics may be found [here][Daffodil].

+The `tags2dlx` package creates a JSON file for each text in the corpus with the same filename as the original text, but with the `.txt` extension replaced by `.json`.
+This new file is created in the same folder as the original file.

+To use the `tags2dlx` package to convert the OANC corpus in this repository to JSON, run `npm run convert-oanc` from the command line.
+To use the `tags2dlx` package to convert other data sets, or data that lives elsewhere, follow the instructions in the `tags2dlx` readme, located [here][tags2dlx].

 ### Stage 5: Data Coding

 ### Stage 6: Data Description & Analysis